ahawkins/semaphore-continuous-deployment/article.md

 applications and cron style worker system.
 ElasticBeanstalk has an interesting value proposition.
 First, it's AWS.
 Thus anyone teams already using AWS can integrate it into their public or internal infrastructure.
-Second, it's autocaling and generally supports the most popular platforms in the industry with little effort.
+Second, it's autoscaling and generally supports the most popular platforms in the industry with little effort.
 Third, it's easy enough to deploy a single docker container too.
 Provide the config file and AWS will sort the rest out.
 Also it gives the tutorial a reason to provision infrastructure.

-Production infrastructure has to come from somwhere.
+Production infrastructure has to come from somewhere.
 AWS is the default choice for advanced use cases.
 Other cloud providers are playing catch up here.
 CloudFormation is the natural choice to provision all the AWS resources.
 It's first partner and will generally